jimmy-zx/pbft-tla-spec/report/report.typ

-TLA+ has been used extensively in academia to reason about concurrent algorithms, replicated data structures, and consensus protocols such as Paxos and Raft; and in industry—for example, in the design of large-scale storage systems and databases—to validate protocol designs before implementation.
+TLA+ has been used extensively in academia to reason about concurrent algorithms, replicated data structures, and consensus protocols such as Paxos and Raft @lamport2020byzpaxos; and in industry—for example, in the design of large-scale storage systems and databases—to validate protocol designs before implementation @Newcombe2015amazon, @mediumEliminatingSmart, @mediumEliminatingSmart, @protocolsmadefunTLANotTLA, @ahelwerTLAMore.
 In the context of this project, TLA+ offers a natural framework for specifying blockchain consensus protocols and smart contracts, and for checking their properties against an adversarial environment.